 In the 1940s, neurosurgeons reasoned that if they could contain the electrical misfiring to only one side of the brain, the seizures wouldn’t be as severe.
 But the imaging tools that were available to them at the time were pretty limited.
 It was hard to figure out exactly where the seizures were starting.
 To solve the problem, they proposed a surgical procedure that would sever the corpus callosum.
 This is the information superhighway that connects the two cerebral hemispheres of the brain.
 By cutting this fiber tract, they believed they could trap the abnormal electrical activity in one hemisphere.

 Learn more about why the brain is still very much a work in progress

 Trying Another Approach

-Unfortunately, these initial surgeries had no positive effect on their patients and the technique was quickly abandoned—until the early ’60s.
-That’s when other neurosurgeons working with seizure patients realized that the idea of severing the connections between the two hemispheres of the brain was actually sound.
+Unfortunately, these initial surgeries had no positive effect on their patients, and the technique was quickly abandoned—until the early ’60s.
+That’s when other neurosurgeons working with seizure patients realized that the idea of severing the connections between the two hemispheres of the brain was sound.
 The problem with the initial experiments was that the technique itself was flawed.
-You see, in the first surgeries only the corpus callosum was cut, but there are actually two other routes through which abnormal neuronal activity can transfer from one side of the brain to the other.
+In the first surgeries, only the corpus callosum was cut, but there are an additional two other routes through which abnormal neuronal activity can transfer from one side of the brain to the other.
 These are the hippocampal and anterior commissures.

 These neurosurgeons performed new surgeries that severed these additional routes along with the corpus callosum.
-The neurosurgeons called these new operations commissurotomies, and they found that these procedures successfully curbed the spread of seizures in a number of severely epileptic patients.
+The neurosurgeons called these new operations commissurotomies, and they found that these procedures successfully curbed the spread of seizures in several severely epileptic patients.
 Their success came from being able to fully sever the communication between the two halves of the brain.

 Learn more about the biological significance of music